 Hiring a Node.js developer: based on geography

 If you want to hire a Node.js developer, there are three options based on geography.
-You can hire an engineer locally, hire a nearshore talent, or trust an offshore developer (or development team).
+You can hire an engineer locally, hire nearshore talent, or trust an offshore developer (or development team).

 Finally, you can request an in-house developer from headhunting companies or look at your local market by utilizing your HR services.